Skin Removal Aftercare Instructions

 WHY NOT XYZ CREAM?
 We could add a numbing agent to the bandaging procedures.
 TBD.
 We could use silver sulfadiazine, but I forget what it does to scar formation.
 Need to research.
 We could clean with PVP-I, but AB soap should be less harsh.

-WHY PEEL?
-We do a scab peel because this is what Enne started out doing, and it worked for it.
+WHY NO SCAB PEEL?
+We originally did a scab peel because this is what Enne started out doing, and it worked for it.
 We otherwise have no special attachment to this method of irritation, or speculation into why it works.
+Our bandaging procedure evolved until it was good enough to prevent scab formation.
+It seems to have good results.
+We're planning irritation trials to determine what methods may be appropriate to do instead.
+(Or maybe we go back to scab peels!)

 WHY PROTEIN?
 Your body needs proteins for the healing process.
 Albumin, specifically, is one that we want more of.
 This information came from someone with professional experience in wound treatment.